toliaqat/xenon-wiki/REST-API.md

 * Links - A single link property (service uri path) should end with/contain `link`.
 * Multiple URIs - A collections of URIs should end with/contain `references` unless it is the only property, which in that case should end with/contain items: Example: List<URI> subscriberReferences;
 * Date - A string representation of a date should end with/contain `date` or `time`;

-## Helper services

-Each service listens on a URI  (or multiple URIs) but the framework will automatically add additional helper services, listening on URI suffixes, that can provide additional functionality, with REST semantics.

- * `service/subscriptions` - Provides a list  of subscribers, as a list of URIs, which will be forwarded state update operations.
-This is the root mechanism of an efficient pub/sub model

- * `service/stats` -- if  the ServiceOption.INSTRUMENTATION  is enabled,
- provides a list of in memory stat entries, that can be modified, added, deleted by either the service  itself or remote entities.
-The framework will automatically report capabilities  and its own runtime information and performance stats through this REST endpoint, per service instance.
- Stat entries can be pushed to  the log service if indexing, persistence and analytics are required

- * `service/template` -- All services  are schema-less, but do provide a canonical, default representation of their state.
-The /template is auto generated from  the service PODO,  and allows for dynamic  discovery of the document instance, its fields, documentation, field types, etc

- * `service/config` -- Capabilities and configuration options per service
- instance

- *  `service/ui` --  HTML5  + Javascript  rendered  service current  and
- template state, with forms for submitting service updates.
-Available on every service instance, making  interaction through the browser (poking the service) simpler

 ## Examples